rgdagir/sudoku_solver/README.md

 This project implements a sudoku solver.

 ## Why did you do this?
-I got bored on an airplane and I saw a kid struggling to solve a sudoku.
+I got bored on a flight and I saw a kid struggling to solve a sudoku.
 Boom!
 Opportunity to make a cool CS project.

 ## How?
 I explored the concept of recursive backtracking using Python to solve this problem!